Complete guide to self-hosting a website through Cloudflare Tunnel

 Tunnel showing Healthy status.

-Now you should be able to visit https://your-domain.com to hit your website!
+Now you should be able to visit https://your-domain.com and see your website!

 Set up a redirect